Understanding Capital Lease

 - If the life of the lease exceeds 75% of the life of assets

 - If there is a transfer of ownership of the asset to the lessee at the end of the lease term

 - If there is an option to purchase the leased asset at a discounted price at the end of the lease term

 - If the present value of the lease payments is more than 90% of the current fair market price of the asset

-If all the above-mentioned conditions are met, only then the lease is termed as a capital lease.
-We understood what makes a capital lease, now it is important to understand the advantages and disadvantages of a capital lease.
+If all the above-mentioned conditions are met, only then the lease is termed a capital lease.
+We understood what makes a capital lease; now, it is important to understand the advantages and disadvantages of a capital lease.

 Advantages and Disadvantages of Capital Lease for the Lessee

 A capital lease is embedded with benefits that the lessee might get had he purchased the leased asset.
 The lessee can use the asset for more than 75% of its life.
 Furthermore, at the end of the term, the lessee gets an option to purchase the asset at a bargain price.
 In a nutshell, most of the ownership benefits of the lease go to the lessee.

 As the capital lease involves a transfer of ownership rights to the lessee, the lessee can show the leased asset on their balance sheet and claim depreciation for the asset.
 As depreciation is an expense for the company, claiming it reduces the profit of the lessee’s company.
 This, in turn, reduces the taxes that the lessee has to pay.

 The lessee is not paying for the asset in question; the lessor makes the payment for the asset.
 Over and above the principal, the lessor charges an interest over the years for the money he has invested in the asset.
 As the lessee is paying this interest, he can show this interest expense as an expense in his income statement.
 This, in turn, reduces the profit and the tax liability of the lessee.